tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `supplierAccountNumber`: the supplier account number as known in your ERP system
 - `purchaseOrderNumber`: the purchase order number as in your ERP system
 - `destination`: the order delivery destination code and address as in your ERP system
 - `contact`: the employee responsible for this order.
-You can either send his/her email or userName as known in you ERP system
+You can either send his/her email or userName as known in your ERP system

 {% hint style="danger" %}
 `supplierAccountNumber`, `purchaseOrderNumber`, `destination.code`, `contact.email` and `contact.userName` should be unique within your company and never change.
 Never renumber or re-use numbers or code's.